Resources for Using Literature Circles in Your Classroom

 Suggested Titles for First-Time Literature Circles

 Antigone (Based on the play by Sophocles) adapted by Kate Davis

 This Scholastic Action Classic version retains the play format and students enjoy sharing the parts to read in their Literature Circles.

 Classroom Tip: The book features a pronunciation guide to help with the Greek names and a cast of characters (a feature of all the Scholastic Action books) that students can refer back to as they read.
 I always ask the Literature Circle who chooses this book to discuss the question, "What is worth dying for?"

 Great Expectations (Based on the novel by Charles Dickens) adapted by Thomas Lang

-This Scholastic Action Classic tells the essence of Pip's quest to become a gentleman and win Estella's love.
+The Scholastic Action Classic edition tells the essence of Pip's quest to become a gentleman and win Estella's love.